Living in Fleetwood Surrey BC [Best Neighbourhoods in Surrey Canada]

 Watch the full neighbourhood tour above, or read the 2026 written guide below.

-Fleetwood is the smallest of Surrey's six city centres, but one of the fastest-growing, & the area I personally spent 22+ years in growing up.
+Fleetwood is the smallest of Surrey's six city centres, but one of the fastest-growing, & the area I personally spent 22+ years in growing up, so take my read with that in mind: I have an emotional attachment to this one, and I would rather say so up front than pretend otherwise.
 It sits centrally in the northern half of Surrey, with quiet residential streets, deep park infrastructure (Fleetwood Park is the centrepiece), & a school footprint that has anchored families for decades.
-The upcoming SkyTrain extension to Langley by 2028 is the biggest medium-term variable.
+The upcoming SkyTrain extension to Langley by late 2029 is the biggest medium-term variable.
 Here's the honest 2026 guide to what it's actually like to live here.

 AT A GLANCE